 Other Essential Toiletries

 You can find all the toiletries you’ll need at stores in Hawaii.
-In Honolulu there is an ABC store on pretty much every corner and they cater to the needs of tourists.
-However, everything is more expensive in Hawaii so better to bring your important toiletries from home.
+In Honolulu, there is an ABC store on pretty much every corner and they cater to the needs of tourists.
+However, everything is more expensive in Hawaii so better to bring your important health and beauty products from home.

 - Face wash